OsQarM/retech_2025/MN5_scripts/task_3/README.md

 1. To generate data, all the relevant parameters are in the configuration file 'data_generation_configuration.yaml'.
 The important ones are:
     L: System size (relevant for a scalability test in HPC)
+    N_shots_per_time: measurement sample size.
+If using large L, it needs to be increased from the default value
     hamiltonian_type: We tested two kinds of Hamiltonian.
 The parameters under allow to configure the parameters of the chosen Hamiltonian
     dynamics_type: Allows to run model with or without noise.
 The rest of the parameters allow for the configuration of the noise model